tobermory/RTX-make-gcc/README.md

 See the [apps/Makefile](apps/Makefile) for more details.

 Like the library build, we can also build the example apps for CM4 instead of CM3.
-Ensure the CM4 lib is built:
+Ensure the CM4 lib is built first:

 ```
 $ cd ..